 I’ve raised money and sold items to donate to the American Cancer Society.
 I never got to meet who benefited from that money, but I know someone did.
 I’ve felt their pain without even knowing their story and because of Claire, I want to help.
 Maybe because of her, I can change someone’s day.

-If I could have it anyway, I would have my aunt here with me.
+If I could have it my way, my aunt would still be here with me.
 I’m not going to pretend like it doesn’t suck.
-But the reality is, no matter what I do, how much I pray, or cry, she is no longer her physically.
-But I carry her with me everyday and because of this, she still effects my life and many others.
+But the reality is, no matter what I do, how much I pray, or how many tears come streaming down my face, she is no longer physically here.
+I carry her in my heart and because of this, she still effects my life and many others.